ExpLife0011/Browser-1/README.md

 It helps, simplify web interaction, and makes code maintenance less painful. <br>
 All the regex are written by hand reducing the dependencies to one library: libcurl; which is pretty small. <br>
 Keep in mind that this is really **alpha**, I wrote this when I wasn't at ease with oop and I need to rewrite it. <br>

-I'll soon push a mini, cleaner, and more usable version of the Browser wrapper without the forms and links add-ups.
+This is a mini version of the original one <br>

 Why
 ---